Individualized and effective outpatient treatment

 Recovery is Possible

 Ready to get started?
-Print out at application here.
+Print out an application here.
 Or pick up an application packet at 710 3rd Avenue in downtown Fairbanks.
-You can also have an application mailed to you by calling (907)452-4222.
+You can also have an application mailed or emailed to you by calling (907) 452-4222 x 100.